Museums and galleries that make you feel good

 Brighten up your next culture trip with a visit to one of these museums or art galleries.

-Whether you're into immersive art experiences, interactive exhibitions or experiencing culture in the great outdoors, we've selected eight museums and art galleries across the UK that can give you that feel-good feeling.
+Whether you're into immersive art experiences, interactive exhibitions or experiencing culture in the great outdoors, we've selected eight museums and art galleries across the UK that can give you that feel-good experience.
 Plus, you'll get great discounts at every venue with a National Art Pass.

 Discover some of the best feel-good museums and galleries to visit with an Art Pass